 Michael Brown (since August 2012)

 While Michael was studying Christian Ministry with a Focus on Youth at Southwest Baptist University in Missouri, he was also leading short term missions teams to Door of Faith.
 After university, he chose to come and serve the children of Baja.
-His first full time mission was with Genesis Diez, a ministry south of Ensenada, leading summer camp programs for orphans.
+His first full-time mission was with Genesis Diez, a ministry south of Ensenada, leading summer camp programs for orphans.
 After Genesis Diez he joined the team here at Door of Faith.
 He has been serving here with a special focus on mentoring our teenage boys.
 Michael works hosting groups and has taken a strong leadership role in the day to day operations of our home.
 His servant’s heart comes through as he is a natural leader with the visiting groups, the staff, and Door of Faith teens alike.

 Melody Hemmer (since March 2014)

 Melody Hemmer was born and raised in a small town in Illinois and has known since she was a little girl that God was calling her to the mission field.
 Unlike many of our volunteers who come to us after visiting with their church or some other group, Melody found out about the orphanage on the internet.
 She now helps to host the groups, works on art projects, runs the library, and is part of the cake baking team.
-Melody has many talents she bring to the work here including being a part of the worship team at our local church and being our “in house” artist for many of the murals and signs that brighten life here at Door of Faith.
+Melody has many talents she brings to the work here including being a part of the worship team at our local church and being our “in house” artist for many of the murals and signs that brighten life here at Door of Faith.
 She is a huge blessing to the children here, the staff, and the teams that visit.